zsebtanar/zsebtanar/README.md

 To generate pictures, you can use the **SVG** functions (see more: http://www.w3schools.com/svg/default.asp)

 #### 2. Built in functions
-You can find language functions in the `application->helpers->language_helper.php` file (this is very useful for Hungarian exercises).

-You can find mathematical functions in the `application->helpers->language_helper.php` file.
+You can find additional functions `application/helpers` folder:

+1. `language_helper.php`: language functions (e.g. for suffixes and prefixes),
+2. `maths_helper.php`: mathematical functions,
+3. `draw_helper.php`: graphical functions (for creating svg).

+# Licensing

+Copyright (c) 2015 Zsebtanár
+The exercise framework is [MIT licenced](https://en.wikipedia.org/wiki/MIT_License).
+The exercises are under a [Creative Commons by-nc-sa license](http://creativecommons.org/licenses/by-nc-sa/4.0/deed.hu).

 # Contact